effector/effector/CONTRIBUTING.md

 ### `yarn build`

-This command uses [`./tasks`](https://github.com/zerobias/effector/tree/master/tasks) to generate package.json for each npm-package from `./packages`.
+This command uses [`./tasks`](https://github.com/zerobias/effector/tree/master/tasks) to generate package.json for each npm-package from `./packages` and build sources.
 Rollup builds source files to `./npm` directory.